 Remove the lower rack and sprinkle baking soda on the sprayer arms.
 Spritz the baking soda with a little vinegar, let it stop foaming, then gently scrub with a scrub brush.

-Rinse the sprayer arms with a glass of water, then inspect the little sprayer holes and remove any remaining buildup with a toothpick.
+Rinse the sprayer arms with a glass of water, then inspect the little sprayer holes for build-up.
+Use a toothpick to remove any remaining build-up.

 Pull out the filter and rinse all the gunk out.
 Don’t know where your filter is, check your owners manual or look online.

 If your filter is really dirty, you may need to do some mild scrubbing to remove all of the mess.
 Clean out the area where the filter sits, then put the filter back in place.